Companhia de Saneamento Basico do Estado de Sao Paulo (SBS) Stock: What the Analysts are Saying

 Current profitability levels for the company are sitting at:

-The net margin for Companhia de Saneamento Basico do Estado de Sao Paulo stands at +11.83.
-The total capital return value is set at 9.85, while invested capital returns managed to touch 5.92.
+The net margin for Companhia de Saneamento Basico do Estado de Sao Paulo stands at +14.15.
 Equity return is now at value 11.70, with 5.60 for asset returns.

-Based on Companhia de Saneamento Basico do Estado de Sao Paulo (SBS), the company’s capital structure generated 71.02 points at debt to equity in total, while total debt to capital is 41.53.
-Total debt to assets is 33.30, with long-term debt to equity ratio resting at 63.75.
-Finally, the long-term debt to capital ratio is 37.28.

 Conclusion